pybuilder/pybuilder.github.io/documentation/writing_plugins.md

 ### Dependencies
 Dependencies between tasks is easy.
 You can use the `depends` decorator to express that a task requires another one to run.
-In the following example we create a task *foo*, that depends on another task, *bar*, to run.
+In the following example we create a task *foo*, which depends on the successful execution of task *bar*.

 {% highlight python %}
 from pybuilder.core import task, depends